Standardized: Japanese honeysuckle

-The fragrant yellow flowers of the honeysuckle vine are used in herbal medicine around the world for cleansing, consuming, and digesting.
+The fragrant yellow flowers of the honeysuckle vine are used by herbalists around the world for cleansing, consuming, and digesting.
 Chinese folklore says that it is useful for snakebites.
 Other folklore surrounding honeysuckle seems to center around love.
 It is said to be a living symbol of love, the flowers looking like two lovers intertwined.
 The fragrance is said to induce dreams of passion and love.
 One of the most enduring folk tales is that if one brings a honeysuckle in bloom into their home, a wedding will follow within a year.
 The buds and flowers are made into puddings and syrups.

 The dried flowers, harvested just before the bud opens.
 Some products used to treat boils and abscesses include honeysuckle bark.